Graduate Film & TV (GFMTV-GT)

 GFMTV-GT 2000 First Year Colloquium (1 Credit)

-This will be a required zero credit, passfail, "home room" where the entire 1st year cohort will gather weekly to meet with various department leadership (chair, area heads, production staff, deans) to go over plans for things like: production, registration, IDBE training, etc.
+This course is a required "homeroom" where the entire 1st year cohort will gather weekly to meet with various department leadership (chair, area heads, production staff, deans) to go over plans for things like: production, registration, preparing for your projects etc. and special guests in support of the MOS project.

 Grading: Grad Tisch Pass/Fail